ulywae/NeuWiFi/README.md

 If no `USE_*` flags are defined:

-- Only `WiFi + UDP core` will be included
+- Only `WiFi` will be included
-- HTTP, WebSocket, and DNS modules will be excluded at compile-time
+- HTTP, WebSocket, UDP, mDNS and DNS modules will be excluded at compile-time

 This is intentional to keep memory footprint small for embedded systems.